Generic Name: mineral oil (MIN-uh-ral)

-- Stop using Fleet enema and contact your doctor if you have rectal bleeding or fail to have a bowel movement after using Fleet enema.
-These symptoms may indicate a serious condition.
+- Stop use and contact your doctor immediately if you experience rectal bleeding or failure to have a bowel movement after using a laxative.
+This may be a sign of a serious condition.

-- Fleet enema should not be used in CHILDREN younger than 2 years old; safety and effectiveness in these children have not been confirmed.
+- Fleet enema is not recommended for use in CHILDREN younger than 2 years of age.
+Safety and effectiveness in this age group have not been confirmed.

-- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
-You will need to discuss the benefits and risks of using Fleet enema while you are pregnant.
-It is not known if Fleet enema is found in breast milk.
-If you are or will be breast-feeding while you use Fleet enema, check with your doctor.
-Discuss any possible risks to your baby.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant, discuss with your doctor the benefits and risks of using Fleet enema during pregnancy.
+It is unknown if Fleet enema is excreted in breast milk.
+If you are or will be breast-feeding, check with your doctor to discuss the risks to your baby.